Chargebacks

 Manage chargebacks effectively to minimize losses and protect your business

-2. The issuing bank reviews the request and, if deemed valid, reverses the transaction, temporarily crediting the customer’s account.
+2. If the issuing bank recognizes the request as valid, it cancels the transaction and temporarily credits the funds to the customer's account.

-3. The acquiring bank (the bank representing the merchant) is notified of the chargeback and debits the merchant’s account for the transaction amount and any associated fees.
+3. The acquiring bank (the bank representing the merchant) receives notification of the chargeback and debits the merchant's account for the transaction amount and any associated fees.

-If the merchant’s evidence is deemed sufficient, the chargeback may be reversed, and the funds returned to the merchant’s account.
-If not, the chargeback remains in place, and the customer keeps the refund.
+5. If the merchant’s evidence is sufficient, the chargeback may be reversed, and the funds returned to the merchant’s account.
+If not, the chargeback remains, and the customer retains the refund.

 1